Bitcoin is a new type of money that works very differently to traditional money. Here’s a quick introduction covering the key facts you need to know.

 If you’re a business owner, you can accept payment from your customers in Bitcoin.
 Doing so has various benefits, such as the fact that fraudulent chargebacks are not possible.

-You can accept both Bitcoin Cash and Bitcoin Core payments; we recommend Bitcoin Cash since transactions are cheaper, faster, and more reliable!
+You can accept both Bitcoin Cash and Bitcoin payments; we recommend Bitcoin Cash since transactions are cheaper, faster, and more reliable!

 Either way, to be able to accept Bitcoin as a business, you need two tools.
 The first is a secure digital wallet app, which is where you’ll receive the Bitcoin payments.